hurairamuzammal/Flex-Managment-System/README.md

 **Administrator's Module.
 Teacher's Module.
 Student's Module.**
-Here's what i have done in this project
+Here's what we have done in this project
 # To Use You Can Use the following Username and Passwords:
 admin login:   username:admin     Password: admin
 teacher login: username:Username  Password:Username@123